SonarSonic/DrawingBotV3/docs/source/pfms.rst

 Mosaic Triangulation
 ======================================

-Divides an image into a Mosaic using Delaunay Triangulation, each triangle is distributed randomly amongst the enabled Drawing Styles.
+Divides an image into a Mosaic using Delaunay Triangulation.
+Each triangle is distributed randomly amongst the enabled Drawing Styles.

 .. image:: images/pfms/mosaic_triangulation_1.jpg